Albert Ingalls Jr. - Vice President of New York Central Railroad

 Albert continued to work his way up through the system from the Big Four, then the Lake Shore & Michigan Southern Railroad, and finally the New York Central Railroad, where he eventually became vice president and general manager of operations west of Buffalo, New York.
 In 1925, he was made assistant vice president and directing head of the New York Central’s lines in the western zone.

 As his career blossomed, Albert moved to Bratenahl.
-While there, he directed that trains be forbidden to blow their whistles as they passed through Bratenahl, so as not to disturb the sleep of the residents.
+While there, he directed that trains be forbidden to blow their whistles as they passed through Bratenahl to not disturb the residents' sleep.
 He earned some fame as the second man in the Cleveland area to own an automobile.

-Albert Stimson Ingalls Sr. was born on February 27, 1874, in Cincinnati, Ohio, the son of Melville Ezra and Abbie Stimson Ingalls.
-His academic training included University School and then to Harvard University graduating in 1896.
+Albert Stimson Ingalls Sr. was born on February 27, 1874, in Cincinnati, Ohio, Melville Ezra and Abbie Stimson Ingalls.
+His academic training included University School and then Harvard University graduating in 1896.

 Albert married Jane Sinton Taft on September 15, 1874, in Cincinnati, linking two important Ohio clans.
 Jane’s maternal grandfather, David Sinton of Cincinnati, had also owned railroads.
 Her father’s brother was William Howard Taft, the 27th president of the United States.

-Albert and Jane had two children; David Sinton born on January 28, 1899, and Albert Stimpson Jr. born on November 10, 1901.
-David was the Navy’s only flying ace of World War I.
+Albert and Jane had three children: David Sinton, born on January 28, 1899; Albert Stimpson Jr., born on November 10, 1901; and (Mrs. Rupert Walburton).
+David was the Navy’s only flying ace of World War I,